The Brazos River is the longest river flowing entirely in Texas, with its watershed stretching from New Mexico to the Gulf of Mexico.

 The Brazos River proper is formed at the confluence of the upper forks of the river, the Salt and Double Mountain, in Stonewall County.
 The Clear Fork joins the river just above Possum Kingdom Lake in Young County.
 The river enters the Gulf of Mexico two miles south of the city of Freeport in Brazoria County.

-The Brazos crosses most of the physiographic regions of Texas - the High Plains, Blackland Prairie, Edwards Plateau, Coastal Sand Plains, and Gulf Coast Prairies & Marshes, offering a variety of landscapes including canyons in the upper portion, rolling hills and plains in the central, and beaches near the Gulf.
+The Brazos crosses most of the physiographic regions of Texas - the High Plains, Blackland Prairie, Edwards Plateau, and Gulf Coast Prairies & Marshes, offering a variety of landscapes including canyons in the upper portion, rolling hills and plains in the central, and beaches near the Gulf.
 The river descends at a rate of three feet to one-half foot per mile flowing 820 miles down to the Gulf of Mexico.

 In addition to the Salt Fork and Double Mountain Fork, there are five other principal tributaries along the Brazos River.
 These include the Clear Fork, Yegua Creek and the Bosque, Little and Navasota rivers.

 Within these tributaries are 15 subtributaries, including the Leon River, a tributary of the Little River.
 The most prevalent cities in the Brazos River basin are Lubbock, Graham, Waco, Temple, Belton, Georgetown, Round Rock, Bryan-College Station, Freeport and Galveston.
 The major metropolitan cities of Dallas-Fort Worth, Austin and Houston lie just outside the watershed boundaries.